Trustlink-APIM/chips/docs/2-CHIPS-for-Individuals/50-CHIPS-Money-Cashsends-ATM.md

 ```
 > **Note on Fees**
 >
-> The 'totalAmount' returned by GET /cashsends/atm/fees will be deducted from the CHIPS&reg; account in addition to the ammount specified for the withdrawal
+> The 'totalAmount' returned by GET /cashsends/atm/fees will be deducted from the CHIPS&reg; account in addition to the amount specified for the withdrawal